 The point of the Transition Manifesto is that shareholder value (if you want to call it that) is maximized by refuting most of these toxic premises and gimmicks and then by running a decent business yielding reasonable returns over a really long time frame.

-It’s important to note that I’m not shooting down “shareholder value” from a Marxist or socialist “the business should benefit society as a whole” viewpoint.
-At the core I’m a free market advocate claiming that what we are operating in today are not free markets, but rather, rigged markets operating under very reckless and delusional assumptions, high on a financial crack known as “cheap credit”.
+It’s important to note that I’m not shooting down shareholder value from a Marxist or socialist viewpoint.
+At the core I’m a free market advocate claiming that what we are operating in today are not free markets, but rather, rigged markets operating under very reckless and delusional assumptions, high on the financial crack of cheap credit.

 We’ve looked at how things are, how they should not be let’s turn our attention to how a TransitionCo would actually operate in today’s business climate:

 Transition Co’s have real businesses with real products and services that have relevance to what I’ll call a first order customer base.
 If you’re running a company whose entire raison d’être is to provide a plugin to a social network then when that social network goes the way of the dodo, so do you.

 If your entire business model is click arbitrage or some other way of gaming the search engine algos then guess what, you exist at the whim of somebody else’s business process and you are literally one tweak away from irrelevancy.

 Further, the business should actually be about normal course operations, whatever that is.
 These days too many businesses are in the business of financial events first, and the operations are just window dressing to support an inflated valuation in the Series Z round.

 Smart-Centric vs Dumb-Centric Companies

 When companies can earn ROI for their backers through liquidity events and financial engineering rather than normal course operations, focus on the customer means something different entirely than the company that is striving to serve the customer.